jcbbuller/voronoi_stippling_header/README.md

 Based on my experience, this code likes very vivid, black and white photos.
 Experiement with high contrast photos with a lot of empty space - the dots will cluster to the darker, more vivid areas...
 I clearly know what I am talking about.

-Here is how to switch photos within the code...
+Here is how to switch photos within the code.

+1. Look for the "dottedheader_" javascript files within the "assets" folder.
+2. On line 116 you'll see a file path to the image being used to create the design.
+You can change this path to whatever new image you want to use, or you can keep the same naming structure and just replace the image.
+3. Each .js file has different file paths to different images.
+They are then linked to specific sections within the index.html and generate those individual designs in those sections.

 ### Colors

-Here is how to adjust the colors of the design within the code...
+Here is how to adjust the colors of the design within the code.

+1. Look for the "dottedheader_" javascript files within the "assets" folder.
+2. On line 9 and 17 you'll see hex codes for certain color swatches.
+If you plug in new hex codes here you can adjust what color is used for the background of the image and what color is used for the dots.
+I found that high contrasting colors work best.

 <!-- CONTRIBUTING -->
 ## Contributing